sandeep21283/PDFMANAGER/README.md

 ### 3.4 Comments & Real-Time Collaboration

 - **Commenting:**
   Users and guests can add comments in a sidebar.
-Authenticated comments store the user’s ID and display the user’s display name from the profiles table; anonymous comments display “Guest” and there are basic text formatting options (bold, italic, bullet points) for comments.
+Authenticated comments store the user’s ID and display the user’s display name from the profiles table; anonymous comments display “Guest”, and there are basic text formatting options (bold, italic, bullet points) for comments.

 - **Real-Time Updates:**